Bartket/Agentic-Chat-PostgreSQL-Memory/README.md

 ![image](https://github.com/user-attachments/assets/6fdb0107-72ed-45ab-bebd-b37e8bc11f01)

 This project demonstrates how to integrate PostgreSQL for persistent memory in a FastAPI-based chatbot application.
-It uses OpenAI's GPT model and provides a modular architecture for extending functionality with tools.
+It uses Gemini model and provides a modular architecture for extending functionality with tools.

 ## Features

 - **FastAPI**: A modern web framework for building APIs.
 - **PostgreSQL**: Persistent storage for chat memory.
-- **OpenAI GPT Integration**: Uses OpenAI's GPT model for generating responses.
+- **AI Studio Gemini Integration**: Uses AI Studio Gemini model for generating responses.
 - **Tool Integration**: Extendable with custom tools for additional functionality.
 - **Dockerized**: Easily deployable with Docker Compose.

 ## Prerequisites

 - Docker and Docker Compose installed.
-- OpenAI API key.
+- Gemini API key.
 - Python 3.10+ (for local development).

 ## Setup Instructions